 Using advanced techniques and state-of-the-art equipment at our sports injury clinic, our physiotherapists can assess, diagnose, treat and prevent a wide range of varied health conditions and movement disorders.
 Physiotherapy can help repair damage, reduce pain and stiffness, increase mobility and improve your quality of life.

-Physiotherapy Treatments Available at first light healthcare
+Physiotherapy Treatments Available at First Light Healthcare

-In a relaxed, professional and nurturing environment, our physiotherapists, Danni Turner and Andy Olson, work collaboratively with other health care professionals utilising the latest technology, hands-on therapy, our in house gym / active space and on-field training to ensure superior health outcomes for all patients, from sportspeople to those looking to improve or maintain mobility.
+In a relaxed, professional and nurturing environment, our physiotherapists, Danni Turner and Andy Olson, work collaboratively with other health care professionals utilising the latest technology, hands-on therapy, or in house gym / active space and on-field training to ensure superior health outcomes for all patients, from sportspeople to those looking to improve or maintain mobility.

 How Physiotherapy Can Help You?